May 29-31, 2024 - Augusta Montana

 About the instructors: Both Chris and Kevin are fun loving, accomplished, award winning photographers that live in Helena, Montana.
-Both have had their work printed on the cover and in the pages of Montana Outdoors as well as featured commercially, online, and in national, state and regional travel and tourism publications.
+Both have had their work printed on the cover and in the pages of Montana Outdoors magazine as well as featured commercially, online, and in national, state and regional travel and tourism publications.

-Locations: Montana’s gorgeous Rocky Mountain Front will serve as our backdrop for a fantastic weekend of outdoor photography.
+Location: Montana’s gorgeous Rocky Mountain Front will serve as our backdrop for a fantastic weekend of outdoor photography.
 The scenery is similar to nearby Glacier National Park, where the prairie grasslands abruptly clash with the rugged mountain peaks.
 However, the “Front” is much less crowded and will offer an authentic Montana setting that is more peaceful compared to the nearby National Park.
 While the area is known for its breezy conditions, with luck, calm conditions on local lakes often lead to colorful reflections of the mountains early or late in the day.
-After our morning sunrise session on Saturday and Sunday, we will travel into the mountains to photograph hidden waterfalls, swollen from spring runoff.
 The timing of the workshop is intended to coincide with the region’s most beautiful time of year when photogenic large yellow arrowleaf balsamroot and wild iris wildflowers often blanket the hills and meadows.
-Accompanied with snow-capped mountain peaks in the background, June on the Front is at its best.
+Accompanied with snow-capped mountain peaks in the background, late May on 'The Front' is at its best.

-- Monday, June 6 – We will start the day early again to capture sunrise at a location near Choteau and return back to Choteau for breakfast.
-The workshop will conclude Monday morning.
+- Friday, May 31 – We will start the day early again to capture sunrise and return back to the Ranch for a late breakfast.
+The workshop will conclude mid-day.

 Registration Fee & Cancellation/Refund Policy: You are welcome to pay in full or the specified deposit to secure your spot on the workshop.
 If paying the deposit, the remaining balance is due 30 days prior to the workshop start date.
 We will send out a reminder email shortly before.
 Refund Policy: Up to 30 days before the workshop start date, your deposit and registration fee are fully refundable.
 If canceling 30 days or sooner to the workshop date, your deposit becomes non-refundable, but your remaining registration fee will be refunded.
 If canceling 15 days or sooner to the workshop start date, your deposit and full registration fee become non-refundable.
 However, in the event that we can fill your spot, we will fully refund your deposit and registration fee, regardless of cancellation date.

 We reserve the right to cancel the workshop if the minimum participant enrollment is not met.
-In the event the workshop is cancelled, participants will be given the option to reschedule for a later date or receive a full refund.
+In the event the workshop is canceled, participants will be given the option to reschedule for a later date or receive a full refund.
 We are not liable for expenses incurred such as airfare or accommodations, for this reason we recommend the purchase of travel insurance.